-(Prerequisites: CHEM 112-113) An introduction to the chemistry of the principal aliphatic and aromatic compounds of carbon and their derivatives.
+(Prerequisites: CHEM 112-113; CHEM 232 is a prerequisite for CHEM 233) An introduction to the chemistry of the principal aliphatic and aromatic compounds of carbon and their derivatives.
 Three hours lecture each semester.

-CHEM 232L-233L
+CHEM 232L-233L 3 cr.

 Organic Chemistry Laboratory